-Mr. Evans' 2022 individual performance rating as adopted by the Board was 190% out of 200%, resulting in a bonus award of \$874,365, or 142% of the target STI award opportunity (i.e., 80% weighted to the corporate performance rating of 130% and 20% to individual performance rating of 190%).
-No discretionary adjustment was made to the CEO's annual STI award in 2022.
+In recognition of Mr. Evans' exceptional performance on his objectives, leadership of the organization and successful stewardship of the development of his successor, Mr. Evans' 2023 individual performance rating, as adopted by the Board, was 200% out of 200%.
+This resulted in a bonus award of \$1,017,120, or 156% of the target STI award opportunity (i.e., 80% weighted to the corporate performance rating of 145% and 20% to individual performance rating of 200%).
+No discretionary adjustment was made to the CEO's annual STI award in 2023.

-The 2023 CEO objectives, as approved by the Board in November 2022, are set out in the following table:
+The 2024 CEO objectives, as approved by the Board in November 2023, are set out in the following table: